elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ## Configuring the Database

-Now that we've created the files for our Phoenix application, let's change into that directory:
+Now that we've created the files for our Phoenix application, let's change to that directory:

 ```shell